developer-zebra/developer-zebra-site/src/simulscan/1-1/guide/about/index.md

 Some data-acquisition scenarios call for creation of a type-specific Template, for example to capture all the barcodes on the form, or to use (OCR) to capture only an address (not shown).
 For another example application, a Template might be created to capture only the machine-readable zone (MRZ) data from travel documents. -->

 ### Mixed-data Mode
 **A less common usage scenario is Mixed-data Mode**, which  captures multiple data types from mixed sources.
 The form below contains a barcode, account numbers and other numerical shipper information, company names and addresses for the shipper and receiver, checkboxes with various values, and a signature and date.
-This otherwise time-consuming and error-prone data-capture task can be performed with SimulScan and a carefully crafted Template created in advance and designed specifically for this form.
+This otherwise time-consuming and error-prone data-capture task can be performed in seconds with SimulScan and a carefully crafted Template.

 ![img](template.png)
 _Click on image to enlarge_
 <br>

-Templates work on the principle that the _**location**_ and _**type**_ of data in each field of a form (i.e. barcodes, alphanumeric characters, signatures, etc.) will remain consistent whenever this form is used, and that only the data itself will change for each new instance of the form.
-By creating a SimulScan Template to uniquely identify each region and data type, the developer can map data from each region of the form to specific fields in an application.
+Templates work on the principle that the _**location**_ and _**type**_ of data in each field of a form (i.e. barcodes, alphanumeric characters, signatures, etc.) will remain consistent whenever the form is used, and that only the data itself will change for each new instance of the form.
+By creating a SimulScan Template to uniquely identify each region and data type, SimulScan learns what to expect from each region of a form, and the developer can map data from each region to specific fields of an application.

 For example, in the upper-right corner of the sample form above will always be located a barcode identifying the waybill number.
 The lower-right corner will always contain the signature and date.
 Data from those fields can then be used to automatically populate a receiving record with each incoming shipment that's accompanied by this form. **The camera is the most effective device for this mode**.